-Vancouver, British Columbia--(Newsfile Corp. - May 26, 2021) - ALX Resources Corp.
-(TSXV: AL) (FSE: 6LLN) (OTC: ALXEF) ("ALX" or the "Company") is pleased to announce the results of the 2021 drilling program at the Alligator Lake Gold Project ("Alligator", or the "Project") located approximately 165 kilometres (103 miles) northeast of La Ronge, SK, Canada.
-ALX's inaugural drilling program was completed in March 2021 and successfully intersected the targeted Broken Hammer Shear Zone, which is known to be prospective for high-grade gold mineralization, and to test targets associated with the interpreted Radiant Shear Zone.
+Vancouver, British Columbia--(Newsfile Corp. - June 27, 2022) - ALX Resources Corp.
+(TSXV: AL) (FSE: 6LLN) (OTC: ALXEF) ("ALX" or the "Company") is pleased to announce results of the 2022 drilling program at the Alligator Lake Gold Project ("Alligator", or the "Project") located approximately 165 kilometres (103 miles) northeast of La Ronge, SK, Canada.
+ALX's 2022 drill program was planned to follow up the Company's 2021 drilling along the Broken Hammer Shear Zone, which is prospective for high-grade gold mineralization, and to test targets associated with the interpreted Radiant Shear Zone.

-1 All mineralized intersections described in this table are shown as measured drill core lengths - true widths of mineralized zones are not yet determined.
+1 All mineralized intersections described are shown as measured drill core lengths - true widths of mineralized zones are not yet determined.

-To view an enhanced version of Map 1, please visit:
+To view an enhanced version of this map, please visit:

 Future Exploration Plans at Alligator Lake